omnibor/site/content/resources/whitepaper.md

 +++
 title = "Whitepaper"
+toc = "true"
 +++

 Towards a GitBOM Specification
 ===

-{{% info %}}
+{{% notification type="info" %}}
 Author: Aeva Black
 Contact: aeva dot online at gmail / @aeva on OFTC IRC / @aeva.online:matrix.org

 Updated: 2021-08-26

 Status: WORK-IN-PROGRESS / Seeking Collaborators
-{{% /info %}}
+{{% /notification %}}

 ## Summary

+GitBOM is neither `git` nor an SBOM.

+It is an application of the git DAG, a widely used merkle tree with a flat-file storage format, to the challenge of creating build artifact trees in today's language-heterogeneous open source environments.

-GitBOM is a novel and minimalistic approach to generating artifact trees at build time, thereby enabling launch-time comparison of vulnerability data against a complete artifact tree for open source projects.
+By generating artifact trees at build time, embedding the hash of the tree in produced artifacts, and referencing that hash in the next build step, GitBOM will enable the zero-end-user-effort creation of verifiable artifact trees.
+Furthermore, it will enable launch-time comparison of vulnerability data against a complete artifact tree for both open source and proprietary projects (if vuln data is traceable back to source file).

 ### Objective